almic/zombie-game/README.md

 My first game project, an arcade-style zombie FPS.
 Collect weapons, ammo, and blast zombies.

+# Footstep sounds

+- [ ] Rework positional audio player to play on process, but submit sound played in physics process
+- [ ] Set up walking sound resources for grass and "default" (concrete)
+- [ ] Add sound groups to walkable surfaces
+- [ ] Attach positional audio player to characters to play sounds from ground when walking
+- [ ] Play footstep sound based on animation for zombies, for the player just do speed accumulator to play footsteps

 # Zombie AI TODOs

 - [ ] Add hearing sense